PerfectlySoft/PerfectDocs/guide/crypto.md

 The `digest` function allows one to perform a message digest operation on the array values.
 The digest data is returned as a `[UInt8]`. nil is returned if the indicated digest is not supported by the underlying system.

-The `encrypt` and `decrypt` functions will encrypt/decrypt the array data based on the indicated `Cipher` enum value.
+The first set of `encrypt` and `decrypt` functions will encrypt/decrypt the array data based on the indicated `Cipher` enum value.
 These operations also require input for the key and initialization vector (iv) parameters.

+The second set of `encrypt` and `decrypt` functions accept a Cipher, password and salt value and encrypt/decrypt the data.
+These encryption functions produce and consume PEM encoded Cryptographic Message Syntax (CMS) data.

 The sizes of the key and iv arrays will differ based the cipher in use. `Cipher` enum values provide properties for the individual cipher's `blockSize`, `keyLength` and `ivLength`.
 All of these values are indicated in bytes.